fkurmann/CSE13/asgn6/README.md

 **---DESIGN.pdf:** Design document showing function requirements, drawings used to visualize the ADTs and the encoding/decoding process, pseudocode for my functions, and general observations during the project.

-**---WRITEUP.pdf:** Summary of results from anylizing the entropy of my encoding and decoding error data.
-Includes graphs and analysis of program functioning.

 ### Build:

-Enter command $ make {decode, encode, error, entropy, clean, format} to build/clear/format the desired program(s).
+Enter command $ make {decode, encode, entropy, clean, format} to build/clear/format the desired program(s).

 There should be no flags or errors during this process

 ### Running:

 Enter command $ ./encode OR $ ./decode to encode, send, and decode files from files.

-The program will show options to choose from which print some or all tests with different seed, array size, and printing specifications:

 **-h** Print help message describing the program and its command line options